-- 138154 EFRAG is of the opinion that the separate disclosure-of right-of-use assets from other assets and lease liabilities from other liabilities enhances the comparability of the financial statements and as such allows: - (a) comparison across entities in the way they derive and finance economic benefits from their owned and leased assets; and

-- (b) comparison within the same entity by allowing a comparison between the return on investment on owned and leased assets. - statement of profit or loss improves cohesion between the financial statements by presenting separately the interest expense arising from the lease liability and the depreciation expense related to the right-of-use asset.
-EFRAG acknowledges that this would also create greater comparability, in particular in reflecting the effects of a lease in profit or loss, between entities that borrow to buy assets and those that lease similar assets. - EFRAG understands that the approach for classifying lease payments in the statement of cash flows is aimed at obtaining a cohesive presentation of lease contracts in the financial statements.
-However, EFRAG assesses that making the decision on the grounds of cohesiveness limits the comparability between cash flows of repayments of principal for leased assets, which would be classified as financing cash flows and payments for assets purchased on deferred payment terms which would be classified as investing cash flows.
-This, in EFRAG's view, could impose limitations to comparability of financial information for economically similar transactions both within an entity and between entities.
+- 167 EFRAG is of the opinion that the separate disclosure of right-of-use assets from other assets and lease liabilities from other liabilities enhances the comparability of the financial statements and as such allows: - (a) comparison across entities in the way they derive and finance economic benefits from their owned and leased assets; and - (b) comparison within the same entity by allowing a comparison between the return on investment on owned and leased assets. - 168 EFRAG notes that separating interest and depreciation in the lessee's statement of profit or loss improves cohesion between the financial statements by presenting separately the interest expense arising from the lease liability and the depreciation expense related to the right-of-use asset.
+EFRAG considers that this will also enhance comparability between entities that borrow to buy assets and those that lease similar assets. - 169 IFRS 16 requires principal repayments on all lease liabilities to be included within financing activities in the statement of cash flows.
+Some constituents have observed that this represents a substantive change as cash flows from operating leases are classified within operating activities under IAS 17. - 170 EFRAG understands that the approach for classifying lease payments in the statement of cash flows is aimed at obtaining a cohesive presentation of lease contracts in the financial statements.
+The lessee accounting model in IFRS 16 is based on the premise that leases create liabilities of a financing nature.
+These liabilities are presented on the balance sheet and in the statement of cash flows in a similar way, which helps users to perform meaningful ratio analyses. - 171 Some may argue that IFRS 16 results in comparable presentation between leasing an asset and purchasing an asset financed by borrowings for balance sheet purposes, but not for cash flow presentation.
+This is because, when an entity purchases an asset and borrows from another party to finance the purchase, it would present an investing cash outflow for the purchase of the asset and a financing cash inflow relating to the borrowing.
+However, EFRAG observes that, given that the statement of cash flows presents actual cash flows, it is not possible to reflect a lease in the same way as purchasing an asset and borrowing funds. - 172 Some may also question whether IFRS 16 would lead to similar presentation to a situation in which assets are purchased on deferred payment terms granted by the vendor.
+EFRAG observes that, although IAS 7 is explicit that cash payments to acquire tangible and intangible assets are classified as investing cash flows, no explicit guidance is provided in the situation of deferred payment terms.
+Accordingly, some diversity may exist in practice with the result that IFRS 16 may result in comparability for cash flow presentation purposes in some cases but not in others.